JoshGuarino/poketool/README.md

 - items - done for now
 - locations - done for now
 - machines - done for now
-- moves - in progress
+- moves - done for now
 - pokemon - done for now

 ### Todos